Many executives are turning to M&A as an effective transformation and value-generation strategy to respond to market complexity.

 Amazon and Whole Foods

-A relatively recent conglomerate merger occurred in 2017 when Amazon acquired Whole Foods Market, the largest American supermarket chain, for $13,7 billion.
+In 2017, Amazon acquired Whole Foods Market, the largest American supermarket chain, for $13,7 billion.
 This merger increased the total value of the two companies up to $14,3 billion.

 Why were companies combined?
 Amazon wanted to learn more about the grocery business operations.